Jaccouille/wc3-3ds-toolkit/README.md

 recurrent task.

-If you have a 3D model composed of multiple animations which are contained in separate max file, those scripts allow you to export the animation from those max files into xaf file which can then be loaded into your scene/3D model.
+If you have a 3D model composed of multiple animations which are contained in separate max file, those scripts allow you to batch export the animation from those max files into xaf file which can then be batch loaded into your scene/3D model.

 Following tools are available in this repository :
-* A macro script to batch export 3DS Max file animation as xaf
+* A macro script to batch export 3DS Max file animation under the xaf format
 * A macro script to batch load xaf animation file into a scene
-* A few options to prepare a scene for export toward MDX/MDL file
+* A few options to prepare a scene for export toward MDX/MDL format

 ## How to install
 Copy the wc3-toolkit-scripts folder into the scripts folder of your 3ds Max application.

-Example:
-`C:\Program Files\Autodesk\3ds Max 2020\scripts\`
+Example: `C:\Program Files\Autodesk\3ds Max 2020\scripts\`

-In 3ds Max, you have to run/import those scripts, click on the Utilies panel, click on the MAXScript button, then click on Run script, open each script from the wc3-toolkit-scripts folder.
+In 3ds Max, you have to run/import those scripts, click on the `Utilies` panel, click on the `MAXScript` button, then click on `Run Script`, open each script from the wc3-toolkit-scripts folder.

-Those scripts are macroScript, meaning they’re triggered using a hotkey, you have to map an hotkey to those script.
+Those scripts are macroScript, meaning they’re triggered using a hotkey, you have to map a hotkey to those script.

-Click on Customize then Customize user interface, in the Keyboard panel, click on the Category rollout and select AnimationScript.
-Add a hotkey for Max Batch Anim Load & Max Batch Anim Save, e.g SHIFT + D and SHIFT + v.
+Click on `Customize` then `Customize User Interface`, in the `Keyboard` tab, click on the `Category` rollout and select `AnimationScript`.
+Add a hotkey for `Max Batch Anim Load` & `Max Batch Anim Save`, e.g `SHIFT + D` and `SHIFT + V`.
-In the same rollout, look for "Warcraft III Tools" and click on it, add a hotkey for "Scene Setup Tools", e.g SHIFT + W.
+In the same rollout, look for `Warcraft III Tools` and click on it, add a hotkey for `Scene Setup Tools`, e.g `SHIFT + W`.

 Now you can press those hotkeys to open the tools and use them.